 How do I interpret the test results?

-You can view an example results report here on the website, which breaks down each section of the report.
+View the example results report, which breaks down each section of the report.
 Essentially, the report includes levels of 32 different amines as well as a positive or negative result for a metabolic imbalance associated with autism spectrum disorder.
 A positive result means that the child is more likely to receive an ASD diagnosis.

 What do I do if I have questions about the results report?